ndujaLabs/erc721attributable/README.md

        be able to set up the values, but only to create the array that later will be filled by the player.

-       Since by default the value in the array would be zero, the initial value must be a uint8 representing the version of the data, starting with the value 1.
-This way the player can see if the data are initialized checking that the attributesOf a certain id is 1.
+       Since by default the value in the array would be zero, the initial value must be a non-zero value.
+This way the player can see if the data are initialized checking that the attributesOf a certain id is != 0.

        The function must emit the AttributesInitializedFor event

-     @param _id The id of the token for whom to change the attributes
+     @param _id The id of the token for whom to authorize the player
-     @param _player The version of the attributes
-   */
-  function authorizePlayer(uint256 _id, address _player) external;
+     @param _player The address of the player contract */ function authorizePlayer(uint256 _id, address _player) external;